philosp/dateconvbot/README.md

 Note that in some calendar systems, the day begins at sundown.
 Convertdate gives the conversion for noon of the day in question.
 For more details, please refer to Convertdate's Readme.

-New!
-It now uses [Lunisolar](https://github.com/yen223/lunisolar) module to convert to/from Chinese dates
+**New!** It now uses [Lunisolar](https://github.com/yen223/lunisolar) module to convert to/from Chinese dates, with [SimonHung](https://github.com/SimonHung/lunisolar)'s modifications for Python3 compatibility.

 ### Usage and syntax:
 _______________________________